 Instructions

-- Add ghee, milk, and sugar to a saucepan.
-Cook on low heat, stirring occasionally until the sugar completely dissolves.
-Allow it to cool.
-In a mixing bowl add all-purpose flour, salt, and vanilla.
+- Make the Dough: In a mixing bowl, combine all-purpose flour, salt, and vanilla.
 Gradually add the cooled milk mixture to form a soft dough.
-Allow the dough to rest for 20 minutes.
-Note: The dough will continue to harden as the ghee starts to solidify.
+Let the dough rest for 20 minutes.
+Note: The dough will continue to firm up as the ghee solidifies.

 Video